bivanov717/DSND-Project-2-/README.md

 4. Go to http://0.0.0.0:3001/

 # Acknowledgements
-[Figure Eight](https://appen.com/) for providing the relevant dataset to build and trai the model
+[Figure Eight](https://appen.com/) for providing the relevant dataset to build and train the model

 # Screenshots